“Held within a wolf’s gaze has been everything I’ve needed to keep alive my sense of connection to the earth.”

 Yellowstone National Park is the ultimate tourist destination in the summer (with millions of visitors) but in the shoulder season months it offers a solitude that is truly magical!
 Picture snow-covered peaks, bison and elk foraging for food, and thermal features steaming in the distance.

-The northern Lamar Valley of Yellowstone is also likely the best place in the world to observe and learn about gray wolves.
+The northern Lamar Valley of Yellowstone (also referred to as Yellowstone’s Serengeti due to its amazing wildlife viewing throughout the year) is also likely the best place in the world to observe and learn about gray wolves.
 Wolves are a species that have inspired both controversy and admiration throughout time.
 When Yellowstone became the world’s first national park in 1872, the gray wolf was a native species.
 However, in the late 1800s and early 1900s, the prevailing thought was that wolves were bad, so ranchers and government agencies exterminated them.
 By 1926, the wolf population in the Park was gone.

 It took over 70 years to correct the negative consequences of removing such a key species in the ecosystem.
 In 1995, wolves were reintroduced to Yellowstone and changed the local environment – and many wolf watchers – forever.
 Their ability to thrive in the greater Yellowstone ecosystem is one of the greatest success stories of the national park system in our lifetimes.